of 1 11

 what it was since its formation from the proton-planetary disc.
 The

-solar eclipse by the Moon may be transient but the one-second
+near perfect solar eclipse by the Moon may be transient but the one-

-invariance of the Moon comes in phase with its 1-second invariant
+second invariance of the Moon comes in phase with it through its

 Calculated values (23.5 deg the inclination of Earth):